 Take time to explore the rock garden, patio garden, secret garden, water features, heathers, conifers and herbaceous perennials.

-The walled garden and glasshouses display succulent fruit and vegetables - sometimes our produce is available for visitors to buy, but mostly it is used in the Terrace Cafe to create delicious home cooked meals, soups, snacks and baking.
+The walled garden and glasshouses display succulent fruit and vegetables – when available, our produce is sometimes on sale to visitors in the garden, and sometimes it is used in the Terrace Cafe as part of the ingredients for our delicious homemade soups, snacks and baking.

 There are delightful woodland walks just beyond the garden and further afield there is the nature reserve (towards Threave Castle and the River Dee), which includes bird hides and an Osprey viewing platform.